GerHobbelt/js-yaml/README.md

 **Recommended loading way.** Parses `string` as single YAML document.
 Returns a JavaScript object or throws `YAMLException` on error.
-By default, does not support regexps, functions and undefined.
+By default, does not support regexps, functions, modules and undefined.
 This method is safe for untrusted data.

 options: